-COREREQUISITES: MAC 1147 or the equivalent.
+COREQUISITES: MAC 1147 or the equivalent.
+(Strictly enforced for CHM 2045)

 COURSE COMMUNICATIONS: The instructor and course TA can be contacted via email or the mail function in Canvas.
 Please allow 24 h for responses (48 h over the weekends).
 Questions related to your grade or ANY other grading concern may NOT be discussed via email; grades will be discussed IN PERSON ONLY.
 Emails are not intended for distance learning.
 Course announcements will typically be made during lecture and are not always repeated via email.
 If a student is absent from lecture it is their responsibility to ask a trusted classmate what they missed.